submitted by Kytherian Newsletter Sydney on 20.04.2014

 On Australia Day 2014, Peter V’landys was awarded a Member of the Order of Australia for services to racing.

-View / download a copy of this article as a .pdf, here:
+To view / download a copy of this article as a .pdf, go to:

 In the Australian honours system, appointments to the Order of Australia confer recognition for outstanding achievement and service.
 The Member of the Order of Australia is awarded for service in a particular locality or field of activity or to a particular group.

 Recipients of the Order of Australia are from many fields of endeavour and all walks of life.
 The Order of Australia has four levels:

 • Member of the Order (AM), and

 Peter V’landys is one of those fortunate people who are able to combine their passion with their profession.
 He is an Australian racing administrator who holds the position of Chief Executive and Board Member with Racing NSW (an independent body established to control and regulate the NSW Thoroughbred Racing Industry).
 As chief executive of Racing NSW, Peter oversees the state’s massive thoroughbred racing industry - the ideal job for someone who has been passionate about racing since childhood.
 He formerly held the position of Chief Executive of the NSW Harness Racing Club and currently serves on a number of Boards associated with the thoroughbred racing industry.